 Features Not Included

 Local desktop / laptop drives are not backed up

 Local desktop or laptop drives (commonly known as “C” or “D” drives) are not backed up.
 It is the end-users responsibility to store data on their network drives.

-Storage is not provided as a part of this product.
-See the product descriptions for SAN Storage and Qualified Dedicated Storage.
+File level storage is not provided as a part of this product.
+See the product description for SAN Storage.